 They have been eagerly awaiting their purchase, so the moment of delivery is already engaging.
-By adding some clever branding into the mix through your packaging design, you are setting the basis for much a deeper cognitive recall of your brand.
+By adding some clever branding into the mix through your packaging design, you are setting the basis for a deeper cognitive recall of your brand.

 It boosts your content marketing

-Adding unboxing photos to your brand’s social media channels, you can provide a different kind of engagement over regular product imagery.
+By adding unboxing photos to your brand’s social media channels, you can provide a different kind of engagement over regular product imagery.
 It’s an opportunity for your followers to live vicariously through an imagined customer and to picture themselves on the receiving end of your beautiful packages.

 5 ideas for building the best unboxing experience

 When you are building an unboxing experience from scratch, it can be hard to know where to start.
 But if you break down an unboxing into its separate elements, this makes it a lot less overwhelming to design.
 Below are the five key elements that make up any memorable unboxing experience.

 When your goods arrive on a customer’s doorstep, you want it to be clear from the outset who it’s from.
 While plain boxes are cheaper, you miss out on a valuable opportunity to build brand recognition.
 Plus, there’s nothing like an eye-catching box to build your customer’s excitement over their purchase!